5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 3. Save the file.
 4. Next, double-click `Convert_Dump`.
 5. This will start Codec-Graph (and perform an additional hex to decimal conversion)
-6. Press "N", hit enter
-7. Drag and drop the "codec_dump.txt" into the window and hit "Enter"
+6. Follow the on-screen instructions to convert the Codec dump
-8. Press "N", hit enter.
-This creates 3 new files inside the "output" folder:
+7. This creates 3 new files inside the "output" folder:
 	- **`codec_dump_dec.txt`** &rarr; Codec dump converted from Hex to Decimal.
 We need it since the data has to be entered in decimals in AppleAlC's .xml files.
 	- **`codecdump.svg`** – Schematic of the Codec.
 	- **`codecdumpdec.svg`** &rarr; Schematic of the Codec converted from hex to decimal.
 We will work with this primarily.
 You can open it in the web browser to view it in full size.
-5. Next, run PinConfigurator
+8. Next, run PinConfigurator
-6. Select "File > Open…" (⌘+O) and open "codec_dump.txt"
+9. Select "File > Open…" (⌘+O) and open "codec_dump.txt"
-7. This will extract the available audio sources from the Codec dump
+10. This will extract the available audio sources from the Codec dump
-8. Select File > Export > **`verbs.txt`**.
+11. Select File > Export > **`verbs.txt`**.
 It will will be stored on the Desktop automatically.
 We may need it later.

 ## IV.
 Understanding the Codec schematic and signal flow
 Shown below is `codecdumpdec.svg`, a visual representation of the data inside the codec dump for the **Realtek ALC269VC** used in my Laptop.
 It shows the routing capabilities of the Audio Codec.
 Depending on the Codec used in your system, the schematic will look different![^3]